 Dhow Cruise Dubai Creek vs. Marina

 ‘Which place should I pick for the cruise?’ is a question often asked by visitors who are fresh to Dubai.
-But, unfortunately ( or is it?) there is no clear cut answer to it.
+But, unfortunately ( or is it?), there is no clear-cut answer to it.
 There is no hands-down winner between the two of them.
-Rather they are just different.
+Instead, they are just different.

 Dubai Creek Dhow cruise is a visit to the past glory of Dubai.
 Those near the creek are the first skyscrapers in Dubai.
 And the most upscale place in Dubai some forty or fifty years ago.
 Bur Dubai and Deira were developed around a naturally formed waterway.

-Marina, on the other hand, showcases the most modern face of Dubai.
+On the other hand, Marina showcases the most modern face of Dubai.
 It was planned and built from scratch over a decade ago.
 And it is full of pomp and glitter.

-Creek is populated by expats who can be seen going about their daily lives.
-Either side of the Creek is also the major marketplaces in old Dubai.
-Therefore the air there is more about the daily lives of people except for some places like the heritage village and Al Seef, both of which are fairly new.
+The creek is populated by ex-pats who can be seen going about their daily lives.
+Either side of the Creek is also the central marketplace in old Dubai.
+Therefore, the air there is more about people’s everyday lives except for some places like the heritage village and Al Seef, which are relatively new.

 Marina is the exact opposite of that.
 People come to Marina to chill and enjoy.
-Most of the people you may see on the bridges and promenades are out there to have a good time away from their daily routine.
-Mostly you will see local Arabs, tourists and European expats in and near Marina.
+Most people you may see on the bridges and promenades are out there to have a good time away from their daily routine.
+Mostly you will see local Arabs, tourists and European ex-pats in and near Marina.
 So the hustle and bustle in Marina is anything but mundane.

 One more factor you might have to consider is the price.
-Marina dhow cruises are costlier than their creek counterparts.
+Dhow cruise Marina is costlier than their creek counterparts.
 This is due to the higher docking fees in Marina.